buffnerd/buffnerd/README.md

 ☁️ **Cloud Developer | Automation Engineer | Security-Minded Technologist**

-I build **cloud-native** and **local** automation programs with a focus on **security, reliability, and scalability**.
-From Python toolkits that harden AWS to PowerShell portfolios for hands-on IT ops, I turn complex problems into clean, reusable solutions.
+I build **cloud-native** and **on-prem** automation programs with a focus on **security, reliability, and scalability**.
+From Python toolkits that harden AWS environments to PowerShell toolkits for on-prem IT ops, I turn complex problems into clean, reusable solutions.

 ---